Bitwise-01/Passwords/README.md

 sudo apt-get install python3
 ```
 ## Windows
-1) To install python in Windows go to the https://www.python.org/downloads/<br>
+To install python in Windows go to the https://www.python.org/downloads/<br>

+# How to run it?
+## Run the script Ubuntu/Debian/Mac
+In terminal write: `python3 passgen.py`
+## Run the script Windows
-2) Run the `executable/passgen.exe` file
+Run the `executable/passgen.exe` file
+# How to use it?
+Write down all possible information.
+Dividing it through enter.
+Then write a `generate`.<br>
+The program will create `pass.txt`